anton-kasperovich/workshop/mulder/add-redis-dependency.md

 Well, now that everything's green, it's time to merge the PR!
 This will automatically trigger a new PR in your "staging environment" git repository, which in turn will trigger a new Jenkins build - to deploy your new release to the staging environment.

+While the Jenkins build runs, you can checkout the `master` branch locally, and update it.
+So that you are ready for the next steps ;-)

 Once its done, you can check the `jx-staging` Helm release to see its changes - using `helm history jx-staging` for example, or even `helm diff`.
 And if you open <http://mulder.jx-staging.YOUR_DOMAIN/quote/random> in your browser, you should get a random quote!

 One more comment on the PR that was merged.
 Closing or merging a PR will automatically delete the associated Preview Environment, but not in real time.
 There is a separate process, that runs at regular interval, and check for Preview Environments that should be deleted.
 It's called `jenkins-x-gcpreviews`, and is setup as a Kubernetes [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/).
 You can see it by running `kubectl get cronjobs` - and if you run `kubectl get jobs` you will see its last runs.
 So don't worry if your preview is still there even if the PR has been merged: it may take some time for the job to run and garbage-collect it.